Joe Byrd (Cherokee Nation Principal Chief): Cherokee Nation Industries (CNI) lawsuit

 In January 1996, Byrd supported the hiring of a law firm in which his brother-in-law, Terry Barker, was one of the partners.
 The law firm was hired on an hourly basis to represent CNI in a dispute with a defense contractor, Stewart & Stevenson Industries, Inc. (S&S) of Houston, Texas.
 In May 1996, Barker's law firm filed a federal lawsuit against S&S for Breach of Contract.
 By October, the law firm had accrued $54,000.00 in unpaid hourly fees to CNI and $59,000 in fees to the Cherokee Nation.
 On October 24, 1996, the CNI leadership signed a contingency agreement with Barker's law firm which granted the law firm 37.5% of any proceeds of the S&S litigation.
-Later that same evening, the CNI and S&S reached a settlement, with S&S agreeing to pay CNI 1.86 million dollars.
+Later that same evening, the CNI and S&S reached a settlement, with S&S agreeing to pay CNI $1.86 million.
 Later court filing suggest that Terry Barker, and possibly Joe Byrd, knew about the probable settlement with S&S before CNI signed the contingency agreement.
 Despite the agreement limiting Barker's law firm to 37.5% of the settlement, the firm received $894,000, or more than 48% of the total settlement.